Climate forecasters warn of a ‘global wildfire crisis’ - The Boston Globe

 After taking all these factors into account, the report still forecasts a significant increase in the global risk of extraordinary wildfires, even if nations manage to limit emissions of heat-trapping gases.

-In a moderate scenario for global warming, the likelihood of extreme, catastrophic fires could increase by up to one-third by 2050 and up to 52% by 2100, the report estimates.
-If emissions are not curbed and the planet heats up more, wildfire risks could rise by up to 57% by the end of the century.
+In a moderate scenario for global warming, the likelihood of extreme, catastrophic fires could increase by up to one-third by 2050 and up to 52 percent by 2100, the report estimates.
+If emissions are not curbed and the planet heats up more, wildfire risks could rise by up to 57 percent by the end of the century.

 Advertisement